monal-im/DebugTools/tools/symbol_extractor/README.md

 from [www.swift.org] is needed.
 It can be downloaded as tarball (the Debian tarball can be found over here, for example:
 [https://www.swift.org/install/linux/debian/12/]).
 Just extract it to some directory.

-Note: Since only two files of the DSK are needed, you can copy `/usr/bin/swift-demangle` and `/usr/lib/swift/linux/libswiftCore.so` into the directory, your `symbol_extractor` binary resides in and delete the rest of the SDK to save disk space.
+Note: Since only two files of the SDK are needed, you can copy `/usr/bin/swift-demangle` and `/usr/lib/swift/linux/libswiftCore.so` into the directory, your `symbol_extractor` binary resides in and delete the rest of the SDK to save disk space.

 ## Compilation